-Gan multiple government agencies simultaneously conduct an investigation of the same subject?
+9 Can multiple government agencies simultaneously conduct an investigation of the same subject?
 Does a completed investigation bar another agency from investigating the same facts and circumstances?

-Multiple government agencies can simultaneously conduct investigations on the same subject, provided that the corresponding actions are independent from each other and intended for different purposes.
+Multiple government agencies can simultaneously conduct investigations on the same subject, provided that their corresponding actions are independent from each other and are intended for different purposes.